owlnext-fr/NocoStorm/README.md

 | `-s`, `--csv-separator`       | The separator used in the CSV file                             | `,`                                         |
 | `-u`, `--csv-quote-separator` | The quote separator used in the CSV file                       | `"`                                         |
 | `-w`, `--use-windows-foramt`  | Use Windows encoding for the CSV file (useful for excel files) | `false`                                     |

+## Contributing

+If you want to contribute to this project, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.